 Veterinary medical practice uses several imaging techniques such as radiology, computed tomography (CT), and magnetic resonance imaging (MRI) for diagnosis.
 But, harmful radiation involved during imaging, expensive equipment setup and excessive time consumption are major drawbacks of these techniques [1].
 Medical science considers temperature as one of the major health indicators.
 As per medical thermography, the presence of disease may alter the thermal patterns of the skin surface [2] and here we investigate the potential correlation between skin temperature patterns and certain pathological conditions.
 Thermographic imaging captures infrared radiation to produce images whose pixel values are mapped into appropriate colors that represent the temperature distribution.
 It will capture the thermal patterns on the body surface which can indicate various underlying pathologies.
 With thermography, the imaging process is similar to taking a photograph with a standard camera, which alleviates the time and sedation issue.
 Also, it addresses the shortcomings of the existing imaging systems as it is a noninvasive technique that avoids harmful radiation and is less expensive in terms of cost and time [3].

 Because of its noninvasive and inexpensive nature, the use of thermographic imaging, or infrared imaging, has been increasing as a clinical diagnostic tool in both veterinary and human medicine in recent years.
 Several research and development was continuously done in thermographic images of canines to investigate Chiari malformation, or COMS pathology.
-In the past, pattern classification algorithm was developed for; severe, moderate and mild classes of the pathology for cerebellar herniation and kinking of medulla.
+In the past, pattern classification algorithm was developed for severe, moderate and mild classes of the pathology for cerebellar herniation and kinking of medulla.
 The front of head (A1), and top of head (A1D) images were used.
-After an initial set of experiments, K-nearest Neighbor with K=3, distance metric: Euclidean for classification method and distance metric, Histogram and Texture features and Soft-max with r=1 for data normalization method was determined to be useful for the final experiments.
-With these set of parameters, it was believed that the 89% and 97% classification success indicates that the top and front of head are the most useful for differentiation of the two classes and similarly the texture correlation and histogram energy features appear the most predictive [4].
+After an initial set of experiments, K-nearest neighbor with K=3, distance metric: Euclidean for classification method and distance metric, histogram and texture features and soft-max with r=1 for data normalization method was determined to be the most useful for the final experiments.
+With this set of parameters, it was determined that the 89% and 97% classification success indicates that the top and front of head are the most useful for differentiation of the two classes, and similarly the texture correlation and histogram energy features appear the most predictive [4].

-For this particular research, irrespective of the number of classes used in previous researches, the image set is classified into syrinx and no syrinx class to investigate the extent of Syringomyelia in canines.
-The 18 color images used in the previous researches are remapped into 256-graylevel images from 19° C to 40° C with the help of COMPIX software.
+For this particular research, unlike the number and type of classes used in previous research studies, the image set is classified into syrinx and no syrinx classes to investigate the extent of syringomyelia in canines.
+For the previous research the images were mapped to only 18 colors, corresponding to human visual temperature perception – red is hot, blue is cold, etc. Here, the actual temperature information is extracted, and the range from 19° C to 40° C are linearly remapped into 256-gray levels, with the help of COMPIX software.

 MATERIALS AND METHODS